anhuaxiang/mcp-server-couchbase/README.md

    - `CB_USERNAME`: The username with access to the bucket to use to connect
    - `CB_PASSWORD`: The password for the username to connect
    - `CB_BUCKET_NAME`: The name of the bucket that the server will access
+   - `READ_ONLY_QUERY_MODE`: Setting to configure if SQL++ queries that allow data to be modified are allowed.
+It is set to False by default.
    - `path/to/cloned/repo/mcp-server-couchbase/` should be the path to the cloned repository on your local machine.
 Don't forget the trailing slash at the end!

 2. Restart Claude Desktop to apply the changes.